Hurwitz numbers for real polynomials: Introduction

 \begin{remark} Consider the number of complex polynomials with $k$ branch points of reduced ramification types $\lambda_1, \dots, \lambda_k$ and $m$ additional simple branch points.
 It is easy to deduce from the explicit formulas of~\cite{Zvonkine} that the logarithmic asymptotics for this number as $m \to \infty$ is $m \ln m$.
 Thus, when the nonvanishing conditions of Theorems~\ref{Thm:evenvanishing} and~\ref{Thm:oddvanishing} are satisfied, the number of complex polynomials, the absolute value of the $s$-number of real polynomials, and the actual number of real polynomials, which lies between the two latter numbers, all have the same logarithmic asymptotic.
 A similar phenomenon has been observed and proved in many other situations, see, for instance, \cite{IKS1, IKS2}. \end{remark}

 \begin{remark} In the complex case the difference between counting ramified coverings of the sphere and normalized polynomials is rather trivial: the answers differ by a factor of $n$ due to the the fact that the change of variables $z \mapsto \sqrt[n]{1}\, z$ changes the normalized polynomial, but not the ramified covering.
 In the real case, however, the difference is more subtle, since a real polynomial can be normalized by a real change of variables in 0, 1, or 2 ways depending on its parity and the sign of the leading coefficient.
-It seems that the problem that admits a nice real version is the counting of normalized polynomials rather than ramified coverings.
-In~\cite{MarRau}, H. Markwig and J. Rau studied real Hurwitz numbers in certain cases; in their definition, however, the order of real branch points is fixed, so their work does not contain an invariance statement. \end{remark}
+It seems that the problem that admits a nice real version is the counting of normalized polynomials rather than ramified coverings. \end{remark}

 \begin{remark} Many of our results, in particular Theorems~\ref{Thm:invariance} and~\ref{Thm:fg}, remain true if we allow the real polynomials to have pairs of complex conjugate branch points with equal ramification types.
 The notion of a real polynomial dessin, that we introduce in Section~\ref{dessin} as the preimage under~$P$ of the real axis, must then by replaced by the preimage of a connected graph containing the real axis and the complex branch points.
 The description of such generalized dessins makes the proofs rather cumbersome without adding much to the understanding; therefore we chose to restrict ourselves to the case of real branch points. \end{remark}